esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 * create a handler which takes and returns an accumulator
 * take an accumulator if available, or instantiate a new one
-* call hooks giving your acc as the argument
+* call run_fold giving your acc as the accumulator, plus some extra arguments as needed
 * take return value from the acc the hook call returned
 * pass the modified accumulator on

+Handlers should store their return values in the accumulator; there are three ways to do it:
+* if it is a one-off value which is to be discarded later use `mongoose_acc:put(result, Value, Acc)`
+* if the value is to be passed on to be reused within the user's session use `mongoose_acc:put(Key, Value, Acc)`
+* if the value should be passed on to the recipient's session use `mongoose_acc:add_prop(Key, Value, Acc)`

 A real life example, then, with regard to `mod_offline` is the `resend_offline_messages_hook` run in `ejabberd_c2s`: